-The entire property contains Orsino fine sand, classified as an aquifer recharge soil.
-Mapped topographic elevations indicate the soils may consist of Type 2 Aquifer Recharge soils that have impervious area restrictions.
+A portion of this property contains Orsino fine sand, classified as an aquifer recharge soil.
+Additionally, the mapped topographic elevations show that the property falls within a Type 2 Aquifer Recharge area, which is subject to impervious area restrictions.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.